Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Introduction

 Our main contributions may be summarized as follows.
-First, for data sampled from one or two unknown discrete measures, we derive central limit theorems for empirical Sinkhorn divergences.
-These results then lead to new test statistics for measuring the discrepancies between multivariate probability distributions.
-Finally, to illustrate the applicability of this approach to synthetic data, we propose a bootstrap procedure to estimate unknown quantities of interest in the computation of these test statistics (such as their non-asymptotic variance and quantiles).
+First, for data sampled from one or two unknown measures $\mu$ and $\nu$ supported on a finite space, we derive central limit theorems for the Sinkhorn divergence between their empirical counterpart.
+These results allow to build new test statistics for measuring the discrepancies between multivariate probability distributions.
+Notice however that the Sinkhorn divergence denoted $W_{p,\varepsilon}^p(\mu,\nu)$ (where $\varepsilon > 0$ is a regularization parameter) is not a distance since $W_{p,\varepsilon}^p(\mu,\mu) \neq 0$.
+This is a serious drawback for testing the hypothesis of equality between distributions.
+Thus, as introduced in \cite{feydy2018interpolating,2017-Genevay-AutoDiff}, we further consider the centered version of the Sinkhorn divergence $\WB_{p,\varepsilon}^p(\mu,\nu)$, referred to as Sinkhorn loss, which satisfies $\WB_{p,\varepsilon}^p(\mu,\mu) = 0$.
+This study thus constitutes an important novel contribution with respect to the work of \cite{klatt2018empirical}.
+We present new results on the asymptotic distributions of the Sinkhorn loss between empirical measures.
+Interestingly, under the hypothesis that $\mu = \nu$, such statistics do not converge to a Gaussian random variable but to a mixture of chi-squared distributed random variables.
+To illustrate the applicability of the method to the analysis of real data, we propose a bootstrap procedure to estimate unknown quantities of interest on the distribution of these statistics such as their non-asymptotic variance and quantiles.
 Simulated and real datasets are used to illustrate our approach.
-A comparison with existing methods to measure the discrepancy between multivariate distributions is also proposed.
+Finally, one may stress that an advantage of the use of test statistics based regularized Wasserstein distance (rather than other losses or divergences) is to allow further statistical inference from the resulting optimal transport plan as demonstrated in \cite{klatt2018empirical} for the analysis of protein interaction networks.